rcabotaje/cse15l-lab-reports/LabReport3.md

 **grep -n**

+II found this command-line option using ChatGPT by typing "grep command-line options."
+It gave me a list of them I I chose this one because it looked interesting.

 The `grep -n` command is useful because not only does it print the lines with the word/phrase you're trying to find, it also outputs the line it's on.
 It works just the same as `grep -i` , just instead of an `-i` it uses `-n`.
 After typing `grep -n` you type in quotation marks what you're trying to find, then the path or file you want to search in.
 It looks inside the path/file and outputs the lines that has whatevers in the quotation marks, and its line